xmos/lib_xua/doc/rst/arch.rst

 .. figure:: images/threads-crop.*
       :width: 100%

-      USB Audio Core Diagram
+      USB Audio thread diagram

-:ref:`usb_audio_threads` shows how the components interact with each other in a typical system.
+:numref:`usb_audio_threads` shows how the components interact with each other in a typical system.
 The green circles represent threads with arrows indicating inter-thread communications.